Alethio36/mediastack/docs/disaster-recovery.md

 `restore --all` only ever draws from the top-level GFS pool, never a partial pre-update point.
 Full `update` (all services) and `update gluetun` still take the full stop-the-world restore point into the GFS pool as before.

+## Media manifest — what was in the library

+Restore points cover configs, not media.
+The media manifest is the record of the media itself: a read-only snapshot of every file under `DATA_ROOT/media` (size, mtime, inode, path), taken nightly by the `mediastack-manifest` timer (`MANIFEST_SCHEDULE`, default `*-*-* 03:30`) into `BACKUP_ROOT/manifest/`, one gzipped file per run, kept `MANIFEST_KEEP_DAYS` (365).
+The newest snapshot is never pruned.
+Nothing else in `BACKUP_ROOT` is touched, and the GFS schedule never sees this folder.

+**Answering "what happened to X?"**

+* `./mediastack.sh manifest find "the office"` — every path matching the text (case-insensitive), with the first and last snapshot it appears in and whether it is still there.
+The last-seen date bounds when it went.
+* `./mediastack.sh manifest diff` — the folders that lost media files between the last two snapshots, with the file names; give timestamps (or a unique prefix of one) to compare any two.

+**What alerts.** Files are identified by inode + size, so an arr renaming a file or a whole folder is a move, not a loss.
+A folder alerts (ops stream, warning) only when it lost more media files than it gained: an upgrade (one out, one in) is quiet; a deleted movie or episodes are not.
+Artwork, NFO and subtitle files never count.
+Known blind spot: an upgrade that also renames its folder reads as one loss in the old folder.

+**What refuses.** If the media-file count fell more than `MANIFEST_ALERT_PCT` (5%) — and by at least 25 files — or the media root came back empty, the run is refused: nothing is recorded, ops gets a failure, and the previous snapshot stays the baseline.
+That is almost always an unmounted or half-visible share.
+If the deletion was intended, `./mediastack.sh manifest --accept` records it.
+A scan that cannot read a path also refuses (a partial scan would look like lost media).

+**Where it lives.** Keep `BACKUP_ROOT` off the disk that holds the media — after a disk loss, the manifest is the list of what to re-add. `doctor` warns when they share a filesystem.
+A snapshot lists your whole library, so the script refuses to write one inside this repo unless the folder is gitignored (the default `./backups` is).

+**Limits.** The manifest says *what* went and *when* (to within a day), not *who* removed it.
+Attribution needs host auditing (planned).
+Existing installs get the schedule on `upgrade`; install its timer with `./mediastack.sh apply-timer`.